 There is also a price to this bounty, the more gifts…the more responsibility.
 The clearer the conscience, the more it it will bite down on us with a badgers grip when faced with needing to make a choice in complex situations where it’s not as black and white as choosing between a doughnut and a salad.

-Regarding the complex subjects of my life, my conscience many times to my dread, has let me know that the best choice is the tough and inconvenient one.
+In the complex subjects of my life, my conscience many times to my dread, has me know that the best choice is the tough and inconvenient one.
 The one that will result in obvious, uncomfortable even painful consequences before the good part comes.
 Consequences that ask me to take a risk into the unknown, where things are not clearly laid out and logical.

 An Abundance Of Opportunities To Do Right In The Areas That Matter Most

 Why do I speak of this right now?
 Because we are at the season of holiday gatherings and with that comes for many people, myself included, opportunities that drudge up unresolved, sticky and tender interpersonal ….“stuff” and that’s exactly where our conscience calls us to make these same kind of brave choices.
 I dare say, that’s where they have the most clout.